Alliance Cancer Control Program Pilot Project Award Specific to Eliminating InEquities and Delivering Optimal Care

 • Data analysis plan

-• Feasibility (provide evidence that study can reach accrual goal within 12 months of the start of funding)
+• Feasibility (provide evidence that study can reach accrual goal within the funding timeline)

-• Description of how this pilot study will lead to an Alliance protocol in the future
+• Description of how this pilot study will lead to an Alliance protocol in the near future

 • Description of research environment

-In addition to the concept, applications should include a biographical sketch of the PI(s) and mentor (if applicable), summary of Other Support for the PI(s) and mentor (if applicable), and a budget (following the PHS 398 budget format, including the Detailed Budget for Initial Budget Period AND the Checklist Form page) that may request up to $150,000 in total costs (including institutional indirect costs) over an 18-month period with a budget justification.
 Awardees must budget for and attend at least one Alliance Group meeting to present the results of their research.
-Funds not to exceed 10% may be requested for early career investigator PI salary support; however, funds cannot be used for PI (or co-investigator) salary support or salary support for Alliance Central Office staff.
+Funds not to exceed 10% may be requested for ESI salary support; however, funds cannot be used for PI (co-investigator or mentor) or salary support for Alliance Central Office staff.

-Approved projects will be funded with an anticipated budget start date and a budget end date.
+Complete applications must be submitted to Jill Oliveri via e-mail (jill.oliveri@osumc.edu) no later than August 5, 2024 (5:00 pm Eastern Time).
+Approved projects will be funded with an anticipated budget start date of November 1, 2024 and a budget end date of June 30, 2027 (funds will be distributed at the beginning of the funding period and again in February 2026).
 Applicants are strongly encouraged to submit their proposal to their local IRB for approval at the time the application is submitted to the Alliance CCP for review to reduce time to activation, if funded.
 If the study is not activated within the first 12 months after funding is awarded, the study will be shut down.

 If the submitted application is not adherent to the requirements described above or if the submission is late, it will not be reviewed.